-Fibre cleanses the bowel and helps boost digestive health and therefore skin health.
-Foods rich in fibre including: leafy greens, berries, chia seeds, avocados, coconuts, artichokes, peas, okra, brussel sprouts, beans (make sure you soak them to help make them more gentle on your gut), help support the body's natural cleansing process, including helping to remove toxins so they are not reabsorbed back into the bloodstream.
+Fibre cleanses the bowel and helps boost digestive health, and therefore, skin health.
+Foods rich in fibre include leafy greens, berries, chia seeds, avocados, coconuts, artichokes, peas, okra, Brussel sprouts and beans (soaked to ensure they're more gentle on your gut).
+These foods support the body's natural cleansing process and help to remove toxins so they're not reabsorbed back into the bloodstream.

 8. Start with lemon

-Begin your day with lemon juice squeezed into water and drink two litres of filtered water a day.
-Invest in a good filter to remove chlorine, ammonia, particulate matter, heavy metals, sediment and herbicides and pesticides from your water.
+Begin your day with lemon juice squeezed into a glass of water.
+If possible, invest in a good filter to remove chlorine, ammonia, particulate matter, heavy metals, sediment and herbicides and pesticides from your water.
 There are many disinfectants put into our tap water to remove pathogenic bacteria and algae, however, our body becomes the filter of these disinfectants and other impurities if we don’t filter them first.

 9. Detox with exercise and body brushing

-Regular, moderate exercise alongside dry body brushing supports the body's lymphatic system and detoxification process.
+Regular, moderate exercise and dry body brushing both support the body's lymphatic system and detoxification process.
 Dry body brushing is a very effective way to improve lymphatic flow, eliminate toxins and help reduce cellulite.
-Brush in the morning, before you shower.
-The method?
-Use light pressure until you adjust to the bristles then move onto firmer strokes.
-Start with the soles of your feet, use swift upward strokes and brush from the feet, up the legs, working towards your heart.
+Brush in the morning, before you shower, using a light amount of pressure until you adjust to the bristles.
+Starting with the soles of your feet, use swift upward strokes and brush from the feet, up the legs, working towards your heart.
 Once you’ve covered your lower body, move to your hands and work up your arms toward your heart.
 Next, brush your back.
 Lastly work on your abdomen (moving in a clockwise direction to follow the movement of the colon), chest and neck.
-Brush for around 2-3 minutes, until skin is rosy and slightly tingly.
+Brush for around 2-3 minutes, until your skin is rosy and slightly tingly.

 10. Clean up your skincare routine

-What we put onto our skin can find its way into our body and our liver which is why it is important to lighten the toxic load with clean skincare and personal care products.
+What we put onto our skin can find its way into our body and our liver, which is why it is important to lighten your toxic load with clean skincare and personal care products.
 Products that have a Certified Organic logo are the kindest choice for your body.

-Note: The signs of toxicity listed above may be signs of other medical problems.
-However often they are the body’s signal to you that it needs some cleansing from the inside out.
+Note: The signs of toxicity listed above may be signs of other medical problems, however, they're often your body’s way of signalling to you that it needs some cleansing from the inside out.
 For those with serious medical issues, a cleanse is always best done under the guidance of your health practitioner.